kalmonv/GhostMesh/docs/api-docs.md

   Internal message id used for responses.
 You normally do not need to provide it manually.

 Returns: `Promise<[peer, msg]>`

+### `peer.isServer()`

+Checks whether a connected peer is willing and able to prove that it is the configured hidden-service server.

+Returns: `Promise<boolean>`

+Notes:

+* the caller should have `hiddenService.masterPublicKey` configured
+* the remote server must have `hiddenService.revealServer: true`
+* the check uses a challenge that can only be answered by a peer with the matching private key

 ### `sendFile(peer, file[, options])`